How to ship a painting

 If you own a registered business and frequently need art shipping services, you can create a business account on Eurosender’s platform and benefit from even better prices and faster booking.
-Let us become your contract-free logistics department and get instant access to thousands of immediate quotes for freight shipping in Europe as well as to all the data regarding your past and current shipments.
+Let us become your contract-free logistics department and get instant access to thousands of immediate quotes for freight shipping as well as to all the data regarding your past and current shipments.
 You can also take advantage of our pre-paid solution and book the shipping in a blink of an eye.
 Several packages – lower fine art shipping costs.

 If you need to pack and ship more than 6 paintings in separate boxes, opting for an individual offer is a sure-fire way to even lower shipping prices.
 This is a great solution for private shippers and businesses alike.

 Whether you need to ship artwork abroad or to another part of town, good protection is always crucial for successful delivery.
 In this case, you need to forget about the saying “less is more” and give your painting the best protection you possibly can.
 Below is the list of art packaging supplies that will help you prepare artwork for shipping (with packaging for art prints and pictures without a frame included):